 Yes!
 Check out the albums page of my website, and if we’re able to meet up before your wedding then I’ll bring my sample albums along for you to see.
 Warning though, you may fall in love!
 The album is still the most beautiful way to enjoy your pictures, now and into the future.
 I offer a number of design options with your choice of pictures.

 Do you work alone or with a second photographer?

-Reportage wedding photography is all about making pictures with honesty that are truthful and tell an authentic story of your day.
+Documentary or reportage wedding photography is all about making pictures with honesty that are truthful and tell an authentic story of your day.
 It’s about responding to the moment without controlling or manipulating what’s in front of the camera.
-Successful reportage images tend not to rely on gimmicks, but give you the opportunity in the years to come to reflect on genuine moments from your day.
-Your pictures should standing the test of time, without going out of style.
+Successful reportage images tend not to rely on gimmicks, instead they should stand the test of time, without going out of style.